Bioneers 2016 Highlights

 Outside and throughout the event, Toni Mikulka shared her Giant Puppets, including Kirtland's Warbler (below) and Day Schildkret shared his Morning Altars (above).
 And Louis Masai, renowned British artist and eco/social activist brought his cross-country painting tour, The Art of Beeing, for hands-on workshop highlighting the importance of all bees.

 Bioneers 2016 kicked off with a free screening of Before the Flood, Leonardo DiCaprio's latest effort to communicate that global climate change and mass species extinction are real, really related to human activity, and that now is the time to act.
 The film is the product of a three-year exploration on Leonardo's part.
 If you missed the global broadcast at National Geographic, please see the screening schedule a Before the Flood.

 At 36:05 Leonardo says "We have to practice what we preach".
-For this, Leonardo has received judgment given his chosen lifestyle, one applauded and aspired to by those raised in the "American Dream".
-Leonardo is a shining example of one who lives the peak of this Dream while no doubt desperately wanting the associated nightmare to end.
-Leonardo's lifestyle includes extensive air travel, which is known to be a costly and excessive use of fossil fuels and materials.
-I've devoted a separate post to this matter of lifestyle choice with specific attention to air travel since this behavior is cause for tension among community advocates and I've flown more in 2016 than in the decade before that I may carry on with my creative practice and spend time with my son.
-My 2016 air travel from Montana to California included the quick round trip to attend Bioneers Conference.
-See 'Before the Flood - Slow Down'
+For this, Leo has received judgment given his chosen lifestyle, one applauded and aspired to by those raised in the "American Dream".
+Leo is a shining example of one who lives the peak of this Dream while no doubt desperately wanting the associated nightmare to end.
+It’s complicated.
+I've flown more in 2016 than in the decade before that.
+My 2016 air travel included the quick round trip to attend Bioneers Conference.

 intersectionality and peacemaking